Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Overview

-According to the definitions, two datasets can be different with respect to domain, or task, or both.
-We define the auxiliary training dataset as source dataset and the current test dataset as target dataset.
-The properties of the source and target datasets determine what kinds of methods can be used for transferring knowledge.
-Below, we define several dataset properties (based on ``Data'' and ``Label'') that potentially lead to different types of divergence and can further define different problems. \begin{itemize} \item \textbf{Data:} \begin{itemize} \item \textit{Feature space:} the consistency of feature spaces (i.e. different feature extraction methods or different data modalities) between source and target datasets. \item \textit{Data availability:} the availability and sufficiency of target data in the training stage. \item \textit{Balanced data:} whether the numbers of data samples in each class are balanced. \item \textit{Sequential data:} whether the data are sequential and evolving over time. \end{itemize} \item \textbf{Label:} \begin{itemize} \item \textit{Label availability:} the availability of labels in source and target datasets. \item \textit{Label space:} whether the data categories of the two datasets are identical. \end{itemize} \end{itemize}
+In cross-dataset recognition, there are often two datasets.
+One, referred to as a source dataset, is used in training and the other, referred to as a target dataset, is to be recognized.
+Their domains and/or tasks are different and their characteristics determines what methods can or should be used.
+In this paper, we define a set of attributes to characterise the source or target datasets.
+These attributes have led to a comprehensive taxonomy of cross-dataset recognition problems that provides a unique perspective for this survey. \begin{itemize} \item \textbf{Attributes on data:} \begin{itemize} \item \textit{Feature space:} the consistency of feature spaces (i.e. different feature extraction methods or different data modalities) between the source and target datasets. \item \textit{Data availability:} the availability and sufficiency of target data in the training stage. \item \textit{Balanced data:} whether the numbers of data samples in each class are balanced. \item \textit{Sequential/Online data:} whether the data are sequential/online and evolving over time. \end{itemize} \item \textbf{Attributes on label:} \begin{itemize} \item \textit{Label availability:} the availability of labels in source and target datasets. \item \textit{Label space:} whether the data categories of the two datasets are identical. \end{itemize} \end{itemize}

+Based on these attributes, the following four scenarios are defined as the first layer of the problem taxonomy to guide the survey. \begin{itemize} \item \textit{Homogeneous feature spaces and label spaces:} The feature spaces and label spaces of the source and target datasets are identical.
+But domain divergence (i.e. different data distributions) exists across the source and target datasets.